strapdata/elassandra/docs/elassandra/source/mapping.rst

 Elasticsearch multi-fields
 --------------------------

-Elassandra supports `Elasticsearch multi-fields <https://www.elastic.co/guide/en/elasticsearch/reference/6.2/multi-fields.html>` indexing, allowing to index a field in differents ways for different purposes.
+Elassandra supports `Elasticsearch multi-fields <https://www.elastic.co/guide/en/elasticsearch/reference/6.2/multi-fields.html>` indexing, allowing to index a field in many ways for different purposes.

 ..
 TIP::

   Indexing a wrong datatype into a field may throws an exception by default and reject the whole document.
-  The `ignore_malformed parameter<https://www.elastic.co/guide/en/elasticsearch/reference/6.3/ignore-malformed.html>`_, if set to true, allows the exception to be ignored.
+  The `ignore_malformed parameter <https://www.elastic.co/guide/en/elasticsearch/reference/6.3/ignore-malformed.html>`_, if set to true, allows the exception to be ignored.
   This parameter can also be set at the `index level <https://www.elastic.co/guide/en/elasticsearch/reference/6.3/ignore-malformed.html#ignore-malformed-setting>`_, to allow to ignore malformed content globally across all mapping types.